wxWidgets/Phoenix/docs/MigrationGuide.rst

 Additional flags will be appended to the version number in a manner that is compliant with Python's PEP-440_.
 This includes syntax for alpha, beta, release candidate releases, post-release builds, development snapshots, etc.
-See `buildtools/version.py` in the Phoenix build tree for more details.
+See `buildtools/version.py` in the Phoenix source tree for more details.

 .. _PEP-440: https://www.python.org/dev/peps/pep-0440/